-From Jun 23-30, 1943 he was attached to the 806th Bomb Squadron, 302nd Bomb Group in Pueblo, Colorado.
+From 23-30 Jun 1943 he was attached to the 806th Bomb Squadron, 302nd Bomb Group in Pueblo, Colorado.

 From July 1st to October 7th, 1943 he was stationed with Freeman Providence Group in Lincoln, Nebraska.

-Then from October 7, 1943 to July 8, 1944 he was assigned to the 389th Bomb Group, 566 Bomb Squadron, the "Sky Scorpions" in England.
+Then from 7 October 1943 to 8 July 1944 he was assigned to the 389th Bomb Group, 566 Bomb Squadron, the "Sky Scorpions" in England.

 The squadron flew B-24D/H/J/L and M series planes.

 Also flew support and interdictory missions on several occasions, bombing gun batteries and airfields in support of the Normandy invasion in Jun 1944,

 Click Here to see a better resolution of this photo.